EMPLOYMENT HISTORY

 HSE Part IV small boat handling and navigation, American Red Cross Canoeing

-Instructor, Water Safety Instructor (Red Cross)
+Instructor, Water Safety Instructor (Red Cross), Motorcycle License

 40 HOUR HAZWOPER, Regulations governing OSHA-40, respirator